kvasdopil/food/docs/RECIPES.md

 25. **Beef Nachos Supreme**
     Sheet-pan nachos loaded with spiced beef, beans, cheese, and jalapeños, served with salsa and sour cream.
     #texmex #beef #spicy #glutenfree
+26. **Fried Potatoes with Pancetta and Mushrooms** ✓
+    Golden pan-fried potatoes with crispy pancetta and earthy mushrooms, served with fresh herbs and a simple side salad.
+    #italian #pork #glutenfree